scala/improvement-proposals/content/opaque-types.md

 ---
 layout: sip
 title: SIP-35 - Opaque types

-vote-status: complete
-vote-text: This SIP has been implemented with some changes in Scala 3.0.0
+stage: completed
+status: shipped
 permalink: /sips/:title.html
 redirect_from: /sips/pending/opaque-types.html
 ---

+> This proposal has been implemented with some changes in Scala 3.0.0.

 **Authors: Erik Osheim and Jorge Vicente Cantero**